citycoins/governance/ccips/ccip-020/ccip-020-graceful-protocol-shutdown.md

 - MIA scale factor: 0.8916 (prev: 0.8823)

 The calculations used for the scale factor are available in the supplemental spreadsheet.

+This CCIP also modifies the voting done in prior contracts such that:

+- the votes are tallied per city and available in read-only functions
+- the proposal will not pass unless 25% of MIA or NYC have participated

 ## Reference Implementations